 Website builders are easy to use and may even look impressive.
 However, from a search engine and developer standpoint, it is missing a valuable website structure.
 The optimization is limited to the setting allowed by the builder program.
 There is no access to the code required to fully optimize a website for search engines.
 There is also a disconnection in the ranking algorithm, which limits exposure, therefore, limiting traffic and sales.
 But this is only the beginning, there is also the issue of website accessibility.

 The good news is that the IRS offers a federal tax credit to businesses for ADA improvements.
-While most people instantly think of sidewalk ramps and grab bars, this also includes your website, website content, and on-page SEO.
+While most people instantly think of sidewalk ramps and grab bars, this also includes your website, website content, and on-page SEO to comply with the WCAG web standards mentioned earlier.

 Website accessibility is really just an extension of good SEO.
 Unfortunately, there are people offering a quick fix to accessibility via a plugin, this is also the case with SEO.
 However, experts agree that these plugins do no correctly address accessibility or search engine optimization.
 They can even become a target to identify a shortcut that is not effective.